cuongcd/LEMP-docker/README.md

 3. Clone your project into www/html folder and name it `app`:
    `./www/html/app`

+4. Change file name `.env.example` to `.env` and modify it to suit your system

-4. Execute the following commands
+5. Execute the following commands
    -To execute the docker-compose file: `docker-compose up -d`

-5. At this point, the containers should be running, check them with: `docker ps -a`
+6. At this point, the containers should be running, check them with: `docker ps -a`

-6. Open browser and type `localhost` you should see the running project on screen
+7. Open browser and type `localhost` you should see the running project on screen
    NOTE: If you got an error go below to FILE PERMISSIONS (over Ubuntu)

-7. Phpmyadmin available at `localhost:8080`
+8. Phpmyadmin available at `localhost:8080`

 ## Error Handle:
 1. If port 80 is occupied by another process when running docker-compose up it will return error port is already used.
 Because the nginx is config using port 80.